Practice Information & Tips

 • If you are actively sick, coughing or sneezing, do not come in for practice.
 Take home practice if you feel the movement benefits you but coming into the space with symptoms is not respectful of other students.
 If you are sick with a fever, do not practice, as it brings more heat to the body.
 Typically, if you feel sickness coming on, this is the time for rest, to allow the lymphatic system to do its job.
 You’ll recover faster!

-• Turn off cell phones, watches, and mobile devices.
+• Let the teacher know of any relevant injuries or issues.
+Turn off cell phones, watches, and mobile devices.
 Be quiet and keep your energy close as you enter and exit.